bocajthomas/SE-Extended/FeaturesExplained.md

  5. Press on that Friend
  6. Toggle on `Hide from Friend Feed`
  7. Open Snapchat
- 8. you will now see that Person has Disappeared / Hidden
+ 8. You will now see that Person has Disappeared / Hidden